-The Wyoming Business Council Board of Directors recommended two Business Ready Community (BRC) grant requests during its May 24 quarterly meeting in Gillette.
+The Wyoming Business Council Board of Directors recommended two Business Ready Community (BRC) funding requests during its March 5 meeting in Greybull.

 BUSINESS READY COMMUNITY (BRC) GRANT APPLICATIONS

 Business Council staff review each application, conduct site visits, or conference calls in the case of planning grants, and make presentations to a board subcommittee before making final recommendations to the full board.

 About the Program: The Wyoming Business Council administers the BRC grant and loan program, which provides financing for publicly owned infrastructure that serves the needs of businesses and promotes economic development within Wyoming communities.

 The Business Council board is required by statute to forward BRC grant and loan recommendations to the SLIB.
 The SLIB is comprised of the five statewide elected officials: the governor, secretary of state, state auditor, state treasurer and state superintendent of public instruction.

 - Laramie County requests a $3 million grant and $3 million loan to build a 57,000 square-foot manufacturing facility to house WYTEC, LLC, a company that manufactures components of cages for rodents used in medical research.
 (Board does not recommend funding.)

 - Converse County requests a $3 million grant to install water and sewer infrastructure that will enable development of retail, restaurants, apartments, senior housing and single-family housing in Douglas.
 (Board does not recommend funding.)